allure-framework/allure-kotlin/README.md

 ## Connection with allure-java

-The core of this library was ported from `allure-java` in order to achieve compatibility with Java 1.6 and Android API 21.
-Thanks to that `allure-kotlin` has the same features, test coverage and solutions as `allure-java`.
 Following modules have been migrated:

 * `allure-model` -> `allure-kotlin-model`
 * `allure-java-commons` -> `allure-kotlin-commons`